corda/corda-docs-portal/content/en/platform/corda/5.0-beta/operating/configuration/config-overview.md

    {{< /tabs >}}

 {{< note >}}
-The `db` configuration section is passed in when starting Corda and cannot be updated dynamically through the REST endpoint.
+The `db` configuration section is passed when starting Corda and cannot be updated dynamically through the REST endpoint.
 {{< /note >}}